Frankfurt Marathon

-The Frankfurt Marathon (official name as of 2016: Mainova Frankfurt Marathon, until 2015: BMW Frankfurt Marathon, until 2010: Commerzbank Frankfurt Marathon) is a marathon which has taken place every year in Frankfurt am Main since its inception in 1981.
+The Frankfurt Marathon (official name as of 2016: Mainova Frankfurt Marathon, until 2015: BMW Frankfurt Marathon, until 2010: Commerzbank Frankfurt Marathon) is a marathon which has taken place nearly every year in Frankfurt am Main since its inception in 1981.
 It is the longest-established city marathon in Germany and in terms of the number of finishers, Germany's second-largest.
 It is organised by the agency motion events.

 History

 Five years after the first New York City Marathon, it was decided that the time was right to launch marathons within German cities.
 The OSC Hoechst 1960 athletics club organised the first Frankfurt Marathon in 1981, with Hoechst itself serving as the main sponsors.
 During the course of the same year, the Berlin Marathon and the Rhein-Ruhr-Marathon were also run for the first time.

 Despite the number of finishers continually rising from 2588 in its first year to 7297 in 1985, Hoechst stopped organising the event.
 As a consequence, the marathon did not take place in 1986.
 In 1987 the city of Frankfurt and the athletics department of Eintracht Frankfurt reinstated the race.
 The date was moved to October and the Messegelände (exhibition grounds) became the new site for the start and finish.

-The 2020 edition of the race was cancelled due to the coronavirus pandemic.
+The 2020 and 2021 editions of the race were cancelled due to the coronavirus pandemic.